 This thesis is defended in a viva voce (oral examination) led by an external examiner.

 - You will be able to develop a substantial, original and creative research project with the help and support of academics who are active researchers and writers themselves.

 - You will acquire extensive subject expertise and independent research skills, honed over an extended period.

-- You will join a thriving School of Humanities and become part of a burgeoning research culture.
+- You will join a thriving School of Creative Arts and become part of a burgeoning research culture.
 As a postgraduate student, you are invited to attend and participate in regular reading series, seminars and international conferences hosted by the Creative Writing group.

 - All our students are encouraged to present work at national and international conferences and to submit their research for publication.

 |Start Date||End Date||Link|